 Ron Gould, B.A., C.M., retired from Elections Canada in 2001 after 20 years as Assistant Chief Electoral Officer.
 Starting in 1984, when he was a member of the OAS and Canadian monitoring missions in El Salvador, he has participated in over 80 electoral missions in more than 50 countries.
 Mr. Gould has worked extensively in Latin America, Africa, Europe, Asia and is considered one of the leading world experts on the organization of elections.
 Mr. Gould joined the Public Service of Canada in 1955 and worked for a variety of departments and agencies including Northern Affairs, the Public Service Commission, the Department of Transport, the Treasury Board and Secretary of State. where he was the Registrar of Canadian Citizenship.
 In 1997, he joined the Stockholm based International Institute for Democracy and Electoral Assistance (IDEA) on a half-time basis.
 Mr. Gould was awarded the Order of Canada in 1997.
 He was also the recipient of the Outstanding Service Award from the Canadian Council on Governmental Ethics Laws and the Medal of Honour from the United Nations Association of Canada.
 Mr. Gould has authored a book entitled “A Guide for Election Observers” and was one of three authors of “Strengthening Democracy: A Parliamentary Perspective”, which was published in 1995.
 He has been President of the Council on Governmental Ethics.
 A graduate of the University of Toronto, he has followed additional studies at Laval University, Carleton University, McGill University, Queen’s University, and at the Public Service Commission in Canada.
 He is now carrying on his international electoral work in his private capacity as an independent expert.

-Claude Rochon MAP, started with the Montreal Police in 1966 and had a sterling career in police operations as well as in management of personnel and budgets.
-Over his 33-years with the police, Claude Rochon worked his way to the top of the MUC Police Department.
+Claude Rochon, CANADEM Board member, has died of cancer.
+He was a kind, thoughtful, thoroughly ethical and commanding individual, reminiscent of the fictional Quebec Chief Inspector Armand Gamache of author Louise Penny.
+Going back two decades, CANADEM was privileged to have been able to deploy him to lead police reform projects around the world.
+Then he joined the CANADEM Board to provide our organization with direct leadership and insight.
+Claude Rochon MAP, started with the Montreal Police in 1966 and had a sterling career in police operations as well as in the management of personnel and budgets.
+Over his 33 years with the police, Claude Rochon worked his way to the top of the Montreal Police Service (SPVM).
 In 1998 he held the position of Director.
 At the end of his police career, he started working on the international police scene.
-He as acted for the United Nations as senior advisor to the General Director of the National Haitian Police with the Mission Internationale Civile d’Appui en Haiti (MICAH) and as head of UNPOL unit for the United Nations Mission in Nepal (UNMIN) .
-He acted as senior advisor to the Canadian International Development Agency (CIDA), with Leaster B. Pearson Canadian International Peacekeeping Training Center and for CANADEM focusing on needs analyses, training, project evaluation monitor and project director for police matters.
-He has worked in Haiti, East Timor, Kosovo, Bosnia – Herzegovina, Albania, Croatia, Romania, Yugoslavia, Bulgaria, Senegal, Ivory Coast, Benin, Afghanistan and Nepal.
-Mr Rochon received extensive training at the Canadian Police College in Ottawa and at the National Executive Institute (FBI Academy) in the United States.
-He has also taught Police Management at the Université du Québec à Trois-Rivières, at l’École de criminology de l’Université de Motréal and at le College Ahuntsic in Montreal.
+With the United Nations, he was the senior advisor to the General Director of the National Haitian Police with the Mission Internationale Civile d’Appui en Haïti (MICAH) and then the head of the UNPOL unit for the United Nations Mission in Nepal (UNMIN).
+He also was a senior advisor to the Canadian International Development Agency (CIDA), with the Pearson Peacekeeping Center and for CANADEM focusing on needs analyses, training, project evaluation monitoring and project director for police matters.
+He has worked in Haiti, East Timor, Kosovo, Bosnia-Herzegovina, Albania, Croatia, Romania, Bulgaria, Senegal, Côte d’Ivoire, Benin, Afghanistan and Nepal.
+He had undergone extensive training at the Canadian Police College in Ottawa and at the National Executive Institute (FBI Academy) in the United States.
+He has also taught Police Management at the Université du Québec à Trois-Rivières, at the École de criminologie de l’Université de Montréal and at the College Ahuntsic in Montreal.